Philip II of Macedon: Early military career

+The following year (358 BC), Philip heard that the Paeonian king, Agis, had died.
+Taking advantage of their political disarray and transition of power, Philip marched his army into Paeonia, where he defeated the Paeonians.
+He then compelled the tribe to swear allegiance to Macedon.

 Philip had married Audata, daughter or granddaughter of the Illyrian king Bardylis.
-However, this marriage did not prevent him from marching against the Illyrians in 358 BC and defeating them in a battle in which some 7,000 Illyrians died (357).
+However, this marriage did not prevent him from marching against the Illyrians in 358 BC and defeating them at the battle of Erigon Valley, in which some 7,000 Illyrians died (357 BC).
 By this move, Philip established his authority inland as far as Lake Ohrid and earned the favour of the Epirotes.

 After securing the western and southern borders of Macedon, Philip went on to besiege Amphipolis in 357 BC.
 The Athenians had been unable to conquer Amphipolis, which commanded the gold mines of Mount Pangaion, so Philip reached an agreement with Athens to lease the city to them after his conquest, in exchange for Pydna (which was lost by Macedon in 363 BC).
 However, after conquering Amphipolis, Philip captured Pydna for himself and kept both cities (357 BC).
 Athens soon declared war against him, and as a result, Philip allied Macedon with the Chalcidian League of Olynthus.
 He subsequently conquered Potidaea, this time keeping his word and ceding it to the League in 356 BC.

 In 357 BC, Philip married the Epirote princess Olympias, who was the daughter of the king of the Molossians.
 Alexander was born in 356 BC, the same year as Philip's racehorse won at the Olympic Games.

 During 356 BC, Philip conquered the town of Crenides and changed its name to Philippi.
 He then established a powerful garrison there to control its mines, which yielded much of the gold he later used for his campaigns.
 In the meantime, his general Parmenion defeated the Illyrians again.

-In 355–354 BC he besieged Methone, the last city on the Thermaic Gulf controlled by Athens.
+In 355–354 BC, he besieged Methone, the last city on the Thermaic Gulf controlled by Athens.
 During the siege, Philip was injured in his right eye, which was later removed surgically.
 Despite the arrival of two Athenian fleets, the city fell in 354 BC.
 Philip also attacked Abdera and Maronea, on the Thracian coast (354–353 BC).